 confirm current specifications for both raw materials and product,

-identify useful opportunities for product and process improvement based on trends, Deviations, Nonconformances, and process performance.
+identify useful opportunities for product and process improvement based on trends, Deviations, Nonconformities, and process performance.
 If the process is stable and performing well and there are no trends or problems, then no improvement action is required.

 For any problems identified, a reference to the corrective actions initiated as a result of the APQR should be included.
 Where necessary, further advice to CAPA on returning the product to audit or any revalidation action should be identified and justified.

-In addition, the author of the < of the finished product is responsible for providing a final overall opinion on the quality of the product based on the information provided in the reports on the previous stages of production, as appropriate.
+In addition, the author of the APQR Report of the finished product is responsible for providing a final overall opinion on the quality of the product based on the information provided in the reports on the previous stages of production, as appropriate.

 Activities from previous APQR

 The Author provides a list of all actions/CAPAs identified during the current review period.
-These activities must be referenced to the relevant section of the < from which the CAPA was opened and a reference to the CAPA monitoring system must be provided with the appropriate record identifier.
+These activities must be referenced to the relevant section of the APQR Report from which the CAPA was opened and a reference to the CAPA monitoring system must be provided with the appropriate record identifier.

-The Author reviews the findings, recommendations, and related actions as specified in the previous < for the same product.
+The Author reviews the findings, recommendations, and related actions as specified in the previous APQR Report for the same product.
 Author provides a brief summary and status of all such activities.
 Any gaps or open activities must be clearly addressed and/or justified.

-The Author should ensure that consideration is given not only to the actions formally documented in a previous <, but also to any other subsequent APQR/CAPA actions associated with that report (e.g., actions agreed upon and identified as a result of a MAH review that are not necessarily documented in the report itself).
+The Author should ensure that consideration is given not only to the actions formally documented in a previous APQR Report, but also to any other subsequent APQR/CAPA actions associated with that report (e.g., actions agreed upon and identified as a result of a MAH review that are not necessarily documented in the report itself).

 Conclusions and recommendations